maratai/craftery/fiber_arts/spinning_wheels.md

 # E-Spinners

 ## Dreaming Robots EEW 6.1
 My one e-spinner.
 I keep wondering if the spendier ones are *that* much better as experiences, but I strongly prefer the treadle experience, so here we are.
+One can spin in the passenger seat of a car with a rechargeable battery (you have to buy and install this separately, very easy)!

 # Treadle Wheels

 ## Ashford Traditional
 ![Ashford Traditional, 1981](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-11-24-ashford-traditional-03.jpg?raw=true)

-My second treadle wheel, bought for $100 USD off FaceBook Marketplace locally (I *pounced*).
+My second (treadle wheel (Saxony), bought for $100 USD off FaceBook Marketplace locally (I *pounced*).
 Whoever previously owned her kept her in immaculate condition.
 I love her. r/Handspinning ID'd her as a 1981 model.
 Mine's single treadle, Scotch tension; only came with the one bobbin, but I have bobbins for the Ashford Traveller, and the price was great for a wheel in excellent working condition!
 If I can work out transport, this will be passed on to a friend.

 ## Ashford Traveller
 ![Ashford Traveller, newly arrived and not yet set up](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-12-ashford-traveller.jpg?raw=true)

-My first treadle wheel, secondhand off eBay with a *lot* of extras (lazy kate, niddy noddy, Turkish spindle, a ton of fiber).
+My first treadle wheel (castle), secondhand off eBay with a *lot* of extras (lazy kate, niddy noddy, Turkish spindle, a ton of fiber).
 Mine's single treadle, Scotch tension.
 Technically "portable" but not in a casual stroll way, more like car transport.
 This was a *terrific* first wheel; fixing/tuning parts one by one taught me so much about how the wheel operates and how to spin, although it was a process!

+- Weight: 15 lbs.
+- Ratios: 5.5:1, 10:1, 14:1

-The nice thing about Ashford wheels generally is that they are still in production and incredibly common, so getting replacement parts is straightforward, also a bonus.
+The nice thing about Ashford wheels is that they are still in production and incredibly common, so getting replacement parts is straightforward.
 As someone who's been spinning for under a year, I think of Ashfords as the sturdy, reliable Honda Civics of the treadle wheel world.
 They may not be "glamorous," but they are delightfully reliable.

-I have spun everything from cotton to wool to silk blends to ramie on this despite being stuck at 6:1 as a spinning ratio for, probably, user error reasons; I can't get the wheel to "behave" for me on the faster ratios.
+I have spun everything from cotton to wool to silk blends to ramie on this despite being stuck at ~6:1 as a spinning ratio for, probably, user error reasons; I can't get the wheel to "behave" for me on the faster ratios.
 (I treadle like the wind!)

 This is likely to be a local-friends loaner wheel in that I think she's a great teacher, and she's the wheel I've used the longest (including the n00b troubleshooting) and can help most with.